sumiahussein/Image-Steganalysis-Scheme-based-on-Unsupervised-Transfer-Learning/README.md

 ## Usage
 1. Ensure that X.mat and LB.mat files are present in the same directory as the script.
-2. Run the script in MATLAB.
+2. Run the main_Unsupervised.m script in MATLAB.

 ## Description
 1. **Data Preprocessing**: The code loads image data and labels, normalizes the images, and reshapes them for model input.